Test-Setup-AIE/In_Class_Exercise_1/README.md

-Answer the questions in the main.c file
+Answer the questions in the main.cpp file